esper-io/dev-docs/docs/home/console.md

       - Devices with a camera for QR code scanning
       - Android 6.0 and above
       - Factory reset of device required
    You can also use IMEI / Serial Numbers with the AfW provisioning method on some devices.
 This is useful when shipping a device directly to a customer so they can provision it themselves, for devices without a camera, and it prevents repurposing the device by exploiting factory reset.
 It requires a passcode, which is the same as the password used by the Esper Settings app set up in the Compliance Policy.
-See the Upload IMEI CSV for more information on how to load IMEIs and Serial Numbers into a template.
+See the **Upload IMEI CSV** section below for more information on how to load IMEIs and Serial Numbers into a template.

 2. [6-Tap QR Code Provisioning](./console/device-provisioning/qr-code-provisioning/index.md)
     6-Tap QR code provisioning is best used for: